 As they were eating, He said, "Truly I say to you that one of you will betray Me."
 Being deeply grieved, they each one began to say to Him, "Surely not I, Lord?"
 And He answered, "He who dipped his hand with Me in the bowl is the one who will betray Me.
 (Matthew 26:21-23 NASB)

 While He was still speaking, behold, a crowd came, and the one called Judas, one of the twelve, was preceding them; and he approached Jesus to kiss Him.
 But Jesus said to him, "Judas, are you betraying the Son of Man with a kiss?"
 (Luke 22:47-48 NASB)

-All Of His Disciples Would Leave Him When He was Betrayed
+All Of His Disciples Would Leave Him After He was Arrested

 Peter Would Deny Him Three Times